Barca stuns PSG 6-1 in astonishing comeback

 Barca's president Josep Maria Bartomeu said on the club's Twitter feed it was an "historic achievement that will be remembered forever."

-Ahead of Wednesday's game, Enrique had remained quietly confident that his team could achieve the unthinkable.
+Ahead of Wednesday's game, Enrique -- who is leaving the club at the end of this season -- had remained quietly confident his team could achieve the unthinkable.

 "We arrive in good form and we have to be confident," Enrique told reporters, referring to Barca's two previous league victories, where his team had beaten Sporting Gijon 6-1 and Celta Vigo 5-0.

-"We are in the middle of the tie, we have nothing to lose and a lot to win -- if they scored four, we can score six," added the strangely prophetic Barca coach.
+"We are in the middle of the tie, we have nothing to lose and a lot to win -- if they scored four, we can score six," he added, in comments which proved to be prophetic.

-PSG's English Twitter feed had just one word to sum up the French club's defeat: "gutted," while its website used the word "speechless" for its headline for a report of the defeat.
+PSG's English Twitter feed had just one word to sum up the defeat: "Gutted."
+Its website used the word "speechless" for its headline for a report of the match.

 In June 2016, PSG's Qatari owners had appointed Spanish coach Unai Emery, who had led Sevilla to three consecutive Europa League triumphs.

-The hope was that Emery's tactical nous would help PSG's billion dollar fueled quest to win the Champions League and in the first leg the French club had run ragged a strangely subdued Barca.
+The hope was that Emery's tactical nous would help PSG's billion-dollar quest to win Europe's top club prize, and in the first leg the six-time Ligue 1 champion had run ragged a strangely subdued Barca.

 Luck certainly wasn't on PSG's side on Wednesday -- Barca's second goal came from a Layvin Kurzawa own goal, Cavani hit the post, while the home side's first penalty derived from Thomas Meunier's slip, causing Neymar to tumble over the Belgian and win a foul.

-Even so the French side will be left wondering just how they exited the Champions League given their commanding performance and lead they had established in the first leg.
+Even so PSG's owners, management, players and fans will all be left wondering just how they exited the Champions League given their commanding first-leg performance and big lead.

 "I haven't spoken to the players yet, it's not the right time," PSG's CEO and chairman Nasser Al-Khelaifi told the club's website."Everyone is annoyed, it's normal.
 We're going to calm ourselves down."

-"In five minutes, we lost everything," said Emery.
+"In five minutes, we lost everything," Emery said.
 "We weren't able to defend.
 It's an experience.
 A negative experience, but an experience all the same.
 I'm learning for the future."

 The scenes in the Nou Camp press area looked as chaotic as events on the field, with journalist Reshmin Chowdhury tweeting a video of his astonished media colleagues trying to come to terms with what they had just witnessed -- let alone report it.

-"This is a crazy, unique sport," said Enrique after the game.
+"This is a crazy, unique sport," Enrique said.
 "I dedicate this win to all Barça fans who kept faith in us.

-"No one stopped believing," added the Barca coach.
+"No one stopped believing," he added.
 "The team were spectacular.
 We were rewarded in the end."

-In Wednesday's other quarterfinal Borussia Dortmund beat Benfica 4-0 to win their tie 4-1 on aggregate.
+In Wednesday's other quarterfinal, Germany's Borussia Dortmund beat Portugal's Benfica 4-0 to win their tie 4-1 on aggregate.